 This category is for items that are poisonous or environmentally toxic.

 RESTMÜLL (remainder trash)

 All items that do not belong in one of the above categories and are not bulky belong in Restmüll.

-includes dirty items (tissues, toothbrushes); inseparable does not include metal and plastic caps, items (Pringles cans, tacks); partially filled toiletry items glass containers, bulky items (e.g. (shampoo bottles, deodorant) furniture)
+includes dirty items (tissues, toothbrushes); inseparable items (Pringles cans, tacks); partially filled toiletry items (shampoo bottles, deodorant)